andygodish/wikijs-storage/proxmox/clustering.md

 ```

 This was prompted by an issue with my `/etc/hosts` file on my original pve server (the one where the cluster was created from).
 The old `10.` IP was being used to connect to the other node which utilized my new `192.168.1.0/24` subnet.

+### Hanging Nodes

+After the previous steps are performed, I have observed that the Proxmox UI still shows the deleted node within the Datacenter.
+To remove this, remove the directory associated with the name of the node you wish to remove inside the `/etc/pve/nodes/` directory from the master node.

 ## Updating the Expected Number of Nodes for Quorum